 Jessica Calter - President (current term ends June 2018)

 Jessica has been a proud resident of South Philadelphia since 2010 when she returned to the neighborhood of her grandparents now called Dickinson Square West.
-An active member of her South Philadelphia Community, Jessica serves as the Board Treasurer for the Friends of Manton Street Park and Community Garden, and is a member of the Finance Committee of the Dickinson Square West Civic Association.
+An active member of her South Philadelphia community, Jessica serves as the Board Treasurer for the Friends of Manton Street Park and Community Garden, and is a member of the Finance Committee of the Dickinson Square West Civic Association.
 Jessica is also a member of the Board of Directors of Good Company Ventures, a next level social impact accelerator.
-As a board member of the South Philly Food Co-op Jessica serves on the Real Estate and Operations Committees.
 Professionally, Jessica has over a decade of experience in non-profit management with expertise in strategy, fundraising, and marketing.
 She currently oversees strategic communications in economic development as the Director of Marketing Communications for PIDC.
 Previously as the Director of Institutional Advancement at Arden Theatre Company, Jessica managed the $5.8 million capital campaign and expansion into the new Hamilton Family Arts Center.
 Jessica holds an MBA from Smeal College of Business at The Pennsylvania State University and a BFA in Drama from Syracuse University.
 Jessica enjoys having fun in the community with her husband Mike and neighbors and friends.

 Angel D'Ippolito - Vice President (current term ends June 2018)